ePropulsion Pod Drive 6.0 Evo electric pod motor 6 kW including remote control

-- Promotion: 3-year warranty when registered with ePropulsion.
+- Promotion: 3-year warranty upon registration with ePropulsion.

 The Pod Drive 6.0 Evo from ePropulsion has the following advantages: